 - Specify the built-in nobody account to be used for NFS access.

-- In the Change Permissions screen of the volume/dataset that is being shared, change the owner and group to nobody and set the permissions according to your requirements.
+- In the Change Permissions screen of the volume/dataset that is being shared, change the owner and group to nobody and set the permissions according to the desired requirements.

 - Select nobody in the Mapall User and Mapall Group drop-down menus for the share in Sharing ‣ Unix (NFS) Shares.